 Science has confirmed the efficacy of Acupuncture in helping people speed up recovery from strokes.
 Allowing stroke survivors to recover more quickly, with a trial showing improved functions disrupted by an acute ischemic stroke.

 Millions of stroke survivors do not get treatment quickly enough and experience the full range of negative conditions.
-Patients who undergo extensive rehabilitation with stroke have a better chance of surviving the stroke, and a likelier to retain independence with better bodily functions.
+Patients who undergo extensive rehabilitation with stroke have a better chance of surviving the stroke and are likelier to retain independence with better bodily functions.
 Rehabilitation programs for stroke survivors in China include Acupuncture sessions, with electroacupuncture and scalp Acupuncture being the two most commonly used methods.

-Acupuncture used to treat stroke and associated problems is a divisive topic among experts as some studies indicate it is ineffective and others report it exerted limited positive effects on stroke patients during rehab.
+Acupuncture used to treat stroke, and associated problems is a divisive topic among experts as some studies indicate it is ineffective.
+Others report it exerted limited positive effects on stroke patients during rehab.
 Such conflicting reports inspired Zhejiang Chinese Medical University researchers to conduct a high-quality clinical study with significant statistical power, seeking to determine if Acupuncture could improve neurological problems, motor dysfunctions, swallowing issues, and cognitive impairment caused by an acute ischemic stroke.

-The group receiving Acupuncture treatment were observed to display significantly better neurological functions, improved function of lower extremities, swallowing, and cognitive function, no improvements in upper extremities were noted and when taken into consideration overall motor function score did not show much improvement.
+Acupuncture treatment groups were observed to display significantly better neurological functions, improved function of lower extremities, swallowing, and cognitive function, no improvements in upper extremities were noted.
+When taken into consideration, the overall motor function score did not show much improvement.

-Based on their findings the researchers suggest that Acupuncture could be considered to be a multi-effect treatment having shown it can assist the recovery of different neuroprotective, microcirculatory, and metabolic systems that were affected by the stroke.
+Based on their findings, the researchers suggest that Acupuncture could be considered a multi-effect treatment having shown it can assist the recovery of different neuroprotective, microcirculatory, and metabolic systems affected by the stroke.